Other CDFW Programs

 (See Title 50, Part 21, Subpart C, § 21.29)

-The CDFW is committed to meeting the January 1, 2014 deadline and has outlined a proposed schedule to do so prior to this deadline (see table below).
+CDFW is committed to meeting the January 1, 2014 deadline and has outlined a proposed schedule to do so prior to this deadline (see table below).
 The new falconry regulations for the State of California ultimately change Title 14 of the California Code of Regulations.
+The FOSR for Section 670 is posted below.

 Comments and Information Sharing

-The California Department of Fish and Wildlife has prepared a draft environmental document pursuant to the California Environmental Quality Act; (CEQA).
+The California Department of Fish and Wildlife prepared a draft environmental document pursuant to the California Environmental Quality Act; (CEQA).
 You may access the document and associated appendices by clicking on the links below.
-The public comment period will begin December 14, 2012, and conclude on February 1, 2013.
-If you wish to review a hard copy version of the draft environmental document, please make a request by writing to or email to the contact listed below.
-Comments may be submitted to:
+The public comment period concluded on February 1, 2013.
+The final environmental document is posted below.

 All files are offered in PDF format.